|

 10. No Strong Fragrances

+Avoid using strong fragrances in the sauna, including perfumes, colognes, or essential oils.
 These scents can be overpowering and may cause discomfort or respiratory issues to others, especially in the confined space of a sauna.

 11. Exercising in the sauna

-While keeping quiet is key for relaxation, let’s talk about how moving your body fits into the picture.
 Doing some stretches or yoga in the warm sauna space might feel like a good idea, but it’s not smart.

 Working out can be risky in such high heat.
 Your heart works harder in the sauna, and adding exercise could push it too much.
 Also, big movements take up more room and might bother people who come to chill out.

-Bringing gym vibes into this calm place isn’t cool.
 Saunas are made for sitting still and letting go of stress, not for lifting weights or jogging on the spot.
-If you move around a lot, you also stir up the hot air, which changes how the heat feels for everyone else.
+Stay still, soak up the warmth quietly, and save your workout for outside.

 Related: Sauna Exercises